nayanbhatia311/optimystic-visual-acuity/README.md

 ## Fastest way to try it

-For the easiest zero-install experience, open the [Optimystic MVA web app](https://optimystic-mva.netlify.app/).

 To run the native iPhone and Apple Watch app, follow the steps below.

 You need a Mac with Xcode 16 or newer.